Axelph237/Vega-Sector/Races/Yishizo.md

 *Return to parent page: [[Races]]*

-The Yishizo are descendants of a once lost group of forerunners from Earth.
-The group of explorers from the
+The Yishizo are descendants of a  lost group of forerunners from Earth.
+During the first manned exploration of the Vega Sector, outposts on Earth suddenly lost connection to the Olympia

 >[!quote|author] Famous Figurehead <br>Figurehead description
 > _Race standard quote_